A borderland shaped by water and forest

 Jhalong Market Stalls

-Bhutanese Goods: Stalls near Bindu Dam sell surprisingly affordable Druk-brand fruit jams, squashes, and pickles, alongside various imported chocolates.
-The Druk preserves make excellent gifts and travel well.
+Bhutanese Goods: Stalls near the Bindu Dam sell surprisingly affordable Druk-brand fruit jams, squashes and pickles, alongside various imported chocolates.
+The Druk preserves make excellent gifts as they travel well.

 Practical Notes on Food